devRaphe/devRaphe/README.md

 </p>

-**Raphael is Intermediate mobile engineer passionate about Mobile Programming with 2-year experience in cross-platform mobile development(Flutter) Looking for opportunities as a software developer with an expert team of developers who will help advance my career progression to senior positions in the future.**
+**Raphael is a senior mobile engineer passionate about Mobile Programming with 4-year experience in cross-platform mobile development(Flutter) Looking for opportunities as a software developer with an expert team of developers who will help advance my career progression to senior positions in the future.
+Raphael is also skilled in building backend applications with frameworks such as SpringBoot for Java and NestJs for Typescript. **

-- 🔭 **_He is currently Studying about Data Struture and Algorithms_**
+- 🔭 **_He is currently Studying about Data Structures and Algorithms_**
 - 🌱 **_He is learning best practices to make my next project better than the previous_**
 - 🧊 **_He is exploring more about the multiple blockchain platforms and their smart contracts capabilities._**
 - 👯 **_He am is always 💻 with ![Flutter](https://img.shields.io/badge/FLUTTER-02569B.svg?&style=flat&logo=flutter&logoColor=white)._**